Salesforce is great at managing contacts through the sales cycle, while Jotform is a great tool to capture contact information to funnel into it.

 Address Element

-Another great thing to note to master the Salesforce integration with Jotform is to utilize the Address element for your addresses instead of the individual Short Text or Long Text elements.
+Another great thing to note about mastering the Salesforce integration with Jotform is to utilize the Address element for your addresses instead of the individual Short Text or Long Text elements.

 Under Address Properties, you can toggle to include/exclude the visible address options: